bill-noto/dHealth-dApp/README.md

-# dHealth Smart Contract
+# dHealth dApp

-This project is the contract related section to the dHealth dApp.

-Here is the verified contract address for easy look up on [goerli.etherscan.io](https://goerli.etherscan.io/) :

-* *0x4bC6836a35e0C22579c89B5e31e0eaB2645a516b*
+This project is the final project of my studies at SAE Institute Belgrade.
+This project includes Vue.Js, hardhat and solidity.
+Stiled with TailwindCSS.

+Client side is separated in the *fp-dhealth-vue* directory, while blockchain related work is located in *fp-dhealth-hardhat* directory.

 ### Acknowledgements